KevinErasmus1999/KevinErasmus1999/README.md

 - 👋 Hi, I’m @KevinErasmus1999
 - 👀 I’m interested in pursuing a full time carreer in coding
-- 🌱 I’m currently learning C# and Java
+- 🌱 I’m currently learning HTML, CSS & Python
 - 💞️ I’m looking to collaborate on any project I can learn from
 - 📫 How to reach me kevinerasmus1999@gmail.com